geo7/scientific-visualization-book/rst/anatomy.rst

 **Exercise 2**
 The goal is to make the figure :ref:`figure-inch-cm` that shows a dual axis, one in inches and one in centimeters.
-The difficulty is that we want the centimeters and inched to be physically correct when printed.
+The difficulty is that we want the centimeters and inches to be physically correct when printed.
 This requires some simple computations for finding the right size and some trials and errors to make the actual figure.
 Don't pay too much attention to all the details, the essential part is to get the size right.